David Alan Walker

 David Walker sadly passed away on 13th February 2012.
 He was both a dear friend and trusted colleague who played an enormous role in the early development of Hansatech Instruments Ltd. He was an important and influential figure – both professionally and personally – to all who were fortunate enough to know him.

-David will be sorely missed and, in conjunction with the ISPR and the family of Prof. Walker, Hansatech Instruments are proud to be able to host this important collection of works as a dedication to his memory.
+David will be sorely missed and, in conjunction with the ISPR and the family of Prof. Walker, Hansatech Instruments are proud to be able to host this important collection of works and some of his musings as a dedication to his memory.